zubinchopra/portaldocs/portal-sdk/generated/portalfx-performance.md

 ```

-<a name="performance-best-practices-persistent-caching-of-scripts-across-extension-updates-verfiying-that-persistent-caching-is-working"></a>
+<a name="performance-best-practices-persistent-caching-of-scripts-across-extension-updates-velidating-that-persistent-caching-is-working"></a>
-### Verfiying that persistent caching is working
+### Velidating that persistent caching is working

+To validate that  persistent caching is working, perform the following steps.

-- Deploy a version of your extension.
-Examine the scripts it loads, they will be of the form `prefix<sha hash>suffix.js`
+1. Deploy a version of your extension.
+Make a list of the scripts that it loads, whose names are of the form `<prefix><sha hash><suffix>.js`.
-- Use a blob explorer of your preference and verify that the scripts have been written to blob storage.
+1. Use any blob explorer or editor to validate that the scripts have been written to blob storage.
-- Then make changes to TS files in your solution, build and deploy a new version of your extension.
+1. Make changes to the TS files in the solution, then build and deploy a new version of the extension.
-- Look for scripts that have the same prefix and suffix but a different hash.
+1. Look for scripts that have the same prefix and suffix but a different hash.
-- For those scripts try to request the original URL (from step 1) from your extension server (not via the cdn).
+1. For each of those scripts, try to request the original URL from step 1 to validate whether it loads from the extension server instead of the CDN.
-- The script should still get served, but this time it is coming from the persistent cache.
+1. The script should still get served, but this time should load from the persistent cache.

 <a name="performance-best-practices-run-portalcop-to-identify-and-resolve-common-performance-issues"></a>
 ## Run portalcop to identify and resolve common performance issues

 <a name="performance-best-practices-portalcop"></a>
 ## PortalCop

-The Portal Framework team has built a tool called PortalCop that can help reduce code size and remove redundant RESX entries.
+The Portal Framework team has a tool named **PortalCop** that helps reduce code size and remove redundant RESX entries.

 <a name="performance-best-practices-portalcop-installing-portalcop"></a>
 ### Installing PortalCop

+The tool should be installed when the developer installs Visual Studio, as specified in  [portalfx-extensions-nuget-overview.md](portalfx-extensions-nuget-overview.md).
-Run the following command in the NuGet Package Manager Console.
+If not, the tool can be installed by running the following command in the NuGet Package Manager Console.

 ```
 Install-Package PortalFx.PortalCop -Source https://msazure.pkgs.visualstudio.com/DefaultCollection/_packaging/Official/nuget/v3/index.json -Version 1.0.0.339
 ```

-Or run the following in a Windows command prompt.
+The tool can also be installed by running the following command in  a Windows command prompt.

 ```
 nuget install PortalFx.PortalCop -Source https://msazure.pkgs.visualstudio.com/DefaultCollection/_packaging/Official/nuget/v3/index.json -Version 1.0.0.339